Discover the whippet temperament and behavior with children, dogs of other breeds, cats and small pets.

 My Lola, who was raised with huge Maine Coon cats, has learned to respect them (also because they are as big as her) and she actually enjoys their company especially in cold winter nights.

-Nevertheless, when we encounter a cat during our walks she pulls on the leash and prances like a wild bronco.
+Nevertheless, when we encounter a cat during our walks she remembers her whippet temperament and pulls on the leash prancing like a wild bronco.

 To stop her from this annoying display of hunting instinct, when she sees a cat, I turn and take few steps in the opposite direction.